rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAws.md

 - There is a single argument of type DeleteAwsExocomputeConfigsInput.
 - Returns DeleteAwsExocomputeConfigsReply.
-### deleteiamuserbasedcloudaccount
-Deletes IAM user-based AWS cloud account.

-- There is a single argument of type DeleteAwsIamUserBasedCloudAccountInput.
-- Returns DeleteAwsIamUserBasedCloudAccountReply.
 ### excludenativeebsvolumesfromsnapshot
 Mark AWS Native EBS Volumes to be excluded from EC2 Instance snapshot.
 By default, all EBS Volumes are marked as included.